mui/material-ui/docs/pages/blog/2021-q3-update.md

 We have the following objectives:

 - 📊 Run a new edition of the Developer Survey.
 The last one was done [15 months ago](https://mui.com/blog/2020-developer-survey-results/).
 Now that v5 is released, it's time for the 2021 edition!
-- 💫 Create a great onboarding experience for the three Software Engineers scheduled to start this quarter.
+- 👪 Hire for two new roles: a [product manager](/company/product-manager/) to focus on low-code and our first [developer advocate](/company/developer-advocate/).
-- Hire for two new roles: a [product manager](/company/product-manager/) to focus on low-code and our first [developer advocate](/company/developer-advocate/).
+- 💫 Create a great onboarding experience for the 6-7 new hires of Q4.